 In the kitchen tips

-- Bean Bonanza: Not sure which beans to use?
+- Beans: Not sure which beans to use?
 Pinto beans are the classic choice, but black beans or even kidney beans work great too!
 For a flavor upgrade, try making your own homemade refried beans — it’s surprisingly easy!

 - Guacamole Goodness: Use perfectly ripe avocados (they should yield to gentle pressure) and mash them with a fork or potato masher.
 Add a squeeze of lime juice and a pinch of salt for extra flavor.